 A games developer is responsible for the detailed design documentation that is used to outline the concepts that the game will follow.
 The games developer will manage the development of the program code, game testing, digital graphics, animation and sound.

-A games developer exhibits capabilities in line with the Skills Framework for the Information Age (SFIA) and the Queensland Public Service Workforce Capability Success Profile.
+A games developer exhibits a combination of capabilities from the Skills Framework for the Information Age (SFIA) and the Queensland Public Service Leadership competencies for Queensland Framework.

 Within the SFIA profile, the games developer has level 4 and 5 capabilities, i.e. enables, ensures and advises on the skills outlined below.

 Refer to the framework for descriptions of the seven levels of responsibility and accountability.

 | SFIA skill||SFIA skill code||SFIA skill level of responsibility||SFIA skills level descriptor|

 |Systems development management||DLMG||5||Defines systems development projects which support the organisation's objectives and plans.
 Selects, adopts and adapts appropriate systems development methods, tools and techniques selecting appropriately from predictive (plan-driven) approaches or adaptive (iterative/agile) approaches.
 Ensures that senior management is both aware of and able to provide the required resources.
 Facilitates availability and optimum utilisation of resources.
 Monitors and reports on the progress of development projects, ensuring that projects are carried out in accordance with agreed architectures, standards, methods and procedures (including secure software development).
 Develops road maps to communicate future development activity.|